Alert Source Discuss

 /**

 * @dev Sets the transfer limit for a tokenId.
-Can only be called by the token owner or an approved address.
+Callable by owner or approved.

-* @param tokenId The ID of the token for which to set the limit
+* @param tokenId The token id to set the limit for.

-* @param limit The maximum number of transfers allowed for the token
+* @param limit The maximum number of native transfers allowed.

 */